-Both at notification of a suspected or actual case of malpractice or maladministration and/or at any time during the investigation, we reserve the right to impose sanctions on the Centre in accordance with our FQP Sanctions Policy in order to protect the interests of learners and the integrity of the endorsed FQP non-regulated qualification.
+Both at notification of a suspected or actual case of malpractice or maladministration and/or at any time during the investigation, we reserve the right to impose sanctions on the Centre in accordance with our Sanctions Policy in order to protect the interests of learners and the integrity of the qualification.

-We also reserve the right to withhold a learner's, and/or cohorts, certificates for all the Focus Awards endorsed FQP non-regulated qualifications they are studying at the time of the notification/investigation.
+We also reserve the right to withhold a learners, and/or cohort's, certificates for all the Focus Awards qualifications they are studying at the time of the notification/investigation.